richardk80/ansi-align/README.md

 This would break a lot of projects built with modern frameworks that work with NodeJS since you can't have a .js file with require in it.

 I changed this to const stringWidth = import('string-width') and now any of my projects that use it will work as before.

-I know people might ask questions and come up with a better solution, and my answer to those questions and such will be Occam's Razor.
-Just changing require to import is the most simple solution and it works.

 To make this work in your project you just have to add something to your package.json file depending on your package manager (npm, yarn, pnpm, bun)